-Department of Law 1525 Sherman Street Denver, CO 80203 303-866-5692 NOTE: A separate form 7 is required for each scheduled training class of the approved academy.
+NOTE: A separate form 7 is required for each scheduled training class of the approved academy.

-Application for (check only one) Basic Training Academy Reserve Training Academy Is Law Enforcement Driving included Refresher Academy Lateral Academy Skills Only Training Academy ?
-Yes No
+Application for (check only one) Basic Training Academy Reserve Training Academy Is Law Enforcement Driving include Refresher Academy Lateral Academy Skills Only Training Academy ed?

-·

 Academy Name Academy Class # (if any)

 Address

 Academy Director's Name Contact Name (if different)

 E-mail: E-mail:

-Telephone: (Telephone: ()
+Telephone: Telephone:

 Expected # of trainees:

 Start Date: End Date:

 The arrest control discipline for this academy is:

-s of the P.O.S.T.
-Rules.
-I understand that failure to the P.O.S.T.
-Rules may be cause for the P.O.S.T.
+I certify that I will comply with the requirement comply with any of the requirements set out in Board to revoke approval of this academy. ts of the POST Rules.
+I understand that failure to the POST Rules may be cause for the POST

-Academy Director's Signature Date:
+Date:

+ACAUCITY DIFECTOR'S SIGNATURE